 · Drug addiction and alcoholism

-· If a Medical Statement from a licensed physician is not received by School Nutrition Services, the child’s diet order cannot be processed and he/she may receive a regular meal.
+· If a Medical Statement from a licensed physician or medical authority is not received by School Nutrition Services, the child’s diet order cannot be processed and he/she may receive a regular meal.

-· Part B of the Medical Statement must be completed by the licensed physician.
+· Part B of the Medical Statement must be completed by the licensed physician or medical authority.
 Part B of the Medical Statement completed by parents/guardians will not be accepted.

 · The current Medical Statement on file will be honored until a new Medical Statement is updated by the licensed physician and received by School Nutrition Services.

-· School staff must follow the dietary orders on the current Medical Statement on file and cannot make dietary changes without an updated form from the licensed physician.
+· School staff must follow the dietary orders in the current Medical Statement on file and cannot make dietary changes without an updated form from the licensed physician.

 If your child has an intolerance to a specific food, School Nutrition Services can often meet their needs through a variety of choices at breakfast and lunch.
 Students may select foods to meet their needs through the offer versus serve options*.
 Other dietary modifications may be provided by School Nutrition Services on a case by case basis.

 Offer Versus Serve: